inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 * For each possible parent, a child capsule computes a *prediction vector*, **u_hat** (^), which is a function of its output vector, **u**, times a weight matrix, **W**.
 You can think of **W** as a linear transformation—a translation or rotation, for example—that relates the pose of a *part* to the pose of a larger part or whole object (ex. if a nose is pointing to the left, the whole face it is a part of is likely also pointing left).
 Then **u_hat** (^) is a prediction about the pose of a larger part, represented by a parent capsule.

 * If the prediction vector has a large **dot product** with the *parent* capsule output vector, **v**, then these vectors are said to **agree** and the coupling coefficient between *that* parent and the child capsule increases.
-Simultaneously, the coupling coefficient between that child capsule and all other parents, decreases.
+Simultaneously, the coupling coefficient between that child capsule and all other parents decreases.

 * This dot product between the parent output vector, **v**, and a prediction vector, **u_hat**, is known as a measure of capsule agreement, **a**.